SixArm/zsh-config/README.md

 What goes in it:

-  * Commands to set up aliases, functions, options, key bindings, etc.
+  * Commands to set up aliases, functions, options, key bindings, for interactive use etc.

 ### zlogin